escv/younic/README.md

 Lightweight Web Content Management System without a Database and an Administration Backend

 The central idea is to use a File System based Content Repository.
-Folders represent pages consisting of documents that are converted and put into a context.
+Folders represent pages consisting of documents that are converted and put into a context map.
-Currently, younic only supports plain text and html documents which are put to context.
-Later, different documents such as .csv, .xml, .docx or .md can be placed to folder.
+Currently, younic supports plain text, html, csv, xml, docx (Word) or md (Markdown) documents which are put to the context map by their filename.
+File more deeper in the folder hierachy replace more general files having the same name (matching algorithm).
 Appropriate resource converters are able to interpret these files and their content is available inside templates to.

-The page context will be provided to a thymeleaf template engine and renders a html webpage.
-Certain rules allow to overwrite context variables with documents having the same name deaper inside the folder structure (matching algorithm).
+The page context map will be provided to a thymeleaf template engine that renders a html webpage.
 The rendering is based on a main template and folders define a specific templated used for rendering their context documents.
 Those specific template output will be placed to the main template.

 Younic is based on a OSGi environment (Felix) so it can be extend by new bundles easily.